CascadeSTEAM/cascadesteam.github.io/index.md

 Are you a professional in the fields of science, technology, engineering, arts, or mathematics?
 Do you represent education, industry, local government, or workforce development?
 Are you interested in contributing to the mission of Cascade STEAM?
 Please share your interests via our [Community Survey](http://community-survey.cascadesteam.org) and contact us to discuss!

 ## Organizational Structure
-See our [Organization Page](/organization.md) for our formation and organizational details in development.
+See our [Organization Page](/organization.md) for our organizational details in development.

 ## Contact Us
 Interested to get involved?
 Volunteer?
 Collaborate?
 We would love to hear from you!
 Please contact [Michael Gan](https://www.linkedin.com/in/michaelbgan), Cascade STEAM President, for any inquiries at [michael.gan@cascadesteam.org](mailto:michael.gan@cascadesteam.org), [360-499-2099](tel:3604992099), or **@Michael Gan** via the [Cascade STEAM Community Hub](http://discord.cascadesteam.org).